claudiooleite/claudiooleite/README.md

 # Hello! 👋

-I'm Cláudio Leite, a passionate front-end developer with a knack for creating dynamic and user-friendly web applications.
+I'm Cláudio Leite, a front-end developer who loves creating dynamic and
+        user-friendly web applications.

 ## My Journey 🚀

-I began my coding journey seven months ago, diving into the Odin Project's Foundations course.
-This rigorous program gave me a solid grounding in HTML, CSS, and JavaScript through hands-on projects and an incredibly supportive community.
+I started my coding journey seven months ago with the Odin Project's Foundations course.
+This hands-on program taught me the basics of HTML, CSS, and JavaScript, supported by a great community.

-To further hone my skills, I pursued the **Meta Front-End Professional Certification**.
+To improve my skills even further, I completed the **Meta Front-End Professional Certification**.
 This comprehensive course advanced my knowledge, covering modern frameworks and advanced topics.
 I became proficient in React, state management, and responsive design.
 One highlight was building the Little Lemon Restaurant Web App, a project that tested and showcased my skills comprehensively.
 You can explore this and other projects on my profile.

 ## What's Next? 🌟